Murder of George Tiller: Further threats from prison

-Cultural references
+Aftermath

+The National Network of Abortion Funds established the George Tiller Memorial Abortion Fund.

-Tiller's murder inspired an episode of the television legal drama Law & Order entitled "Dignity".
+Tiller's murder was covered by and alluded to in film and television from 2013 documentary After Tiller, which follows the lives of four other late-term abortion providers after Tiller's murder, to the anti-abortion movie Unplanned (2019).
+It also inspired an episode of the television legal drama Law & Order, "Dignity".
 In that episode, an anti-abortion activist murdered a doctor who performed late-term abortions in New York.
-The defense said it was a justifiable homicide, since the murderer did it in order to prevent the doctor from performing a late-term abortion upon a specific woman, hence, he did it in defense of another human being.
+The defense said it was a justifiable homicide, since the murderer did it to prevent the doctor from performing a late-term abortion on a specific woman; hence, he did it in defense of another human being.
 In the end, the jury decided that the defendant was guilty of murder in the first degree.
 The episode's reception was polarized: the anti-abortion blogosphere appreciated the episode's handling of the abortion issue as a whole, while many pro-abortion rights sources condemned the episode.

-The aftermath of Tiller's death is also the subject of the 2013 documentary After Tiller, which follows the lives of four other late-term abortion providers after Tiller's murder.

-The assassination of Tiller was mentioned in the anti-abortion movie Unplanned (2019).

-Memorials to Tiller

-The George Tiller Memorial Abortion Fund was established by the National Network of Abortion Funds.